• Skip to main content

 Ideas –

-• Stir a small spoon of wet food into his existing food
+- Stir a small spoon of wet food into their existing food

-• Add homemade food or treats to his meal
+- Add homemade food or treats to their meal

-• Save the water from the chicken you boiled, freeze in ice cube trays then defrost and pour over his meal
+- Save the water from the chicken you boiled, freeze it in ice cube trays, then defrost and pour over their meal

 Acana Regionals Grasslands Dry Dog Food